51390/ecap-stream/README.md

 filtered at will.
 The processed -- or unprocessed -- data is then sent back to the host.

-The intent of this library is to provide a simpler interface than fully implementing the eCap protocol, and by that also supporting FFI implementations.
+The intent of this library is to provide a simpler interface than fully implementing the eCap protocol, and thus also support FFI implementations.

 ## Building